-A curious look crept into Wyllard's eyes.

-"It gives the poor birds a sad destiny, I think; they're wanderers and strangers without a habitation; there's unrest in them.
+A rather curious smile crept into Wyllard's eyes.
+"It's their destiny: they're wanderers and strangers without a habitation: there's unrest in them.
 After a few months on the tundra mosses to gather strength and teach the young to fly, they'll unfold their wings to beat another passage before the icy gales.
 Some of us, I think, are like them!"